-MARS is being implemented this July on Summer Island in the Maldives in conjunction with their coral farm.
-They have had a lot of success growing corals in deeper water and we will be testing the difference between ceramic and concrete surfaces of the MARS units.
-Alex has redesigned the system especially for this Summer Island project, stay tuned!
+MARS was implemented on Summer Island in the Maldives in conjunction with their coral farm in July.
+They have had a lot of success growing corals in deeper water and we will be comparing the differences between ceramic and concrete surfaces for coral colonisation.
+Alex has redesigned the system especially for this Summer Island project, watch the BBC Earth video above.

 MARS is also currently on display at the BSA Space in Boston